AntonioCCosta/fluctuating_potential/README.md

 This repository contains the scripts for reproducing the results presented in

-Costa AC, Vergassola M (2023) *Fluctuating landscapes and heavy tails in animal behavior*. https://arxiv.org/abs/2301.01111
+Costa AC, Vergassola M (2024) *Fluctuating landscapes and heavy tails in animal behavior*. [https://journals.aps.org/prxlife/abstract/10.1103/PRXLife.2.023001](PRX Life)

 The data can be found at [https://doi.org/10.5281/zenodo.10030151](https://doi.org/10.5281/zenodo.10650313) and some of the data results from calculations performed in **Costa AC**, Ahamed T, Jordan D, Stephens GJ (2023) [*A Markovian dynamics for C. elegans behavior across scales*](https://arxiv.org/abs/2310.12883) arXiv (see also the corresponding  [github repository](https://github.com/AntonioCCosta/markov_worm))